TeleMidia/ginga/README.md

 ## Support

-There is not dedicated mailing list for Ginga yet.
-If you have a question or want to discuss the develoment of Ginga itself send a message to info@telemidia.puc-rio.br.
+There is not a dedicated mailing list for Ginga yet.
+If you have a question or want to discuss the develoment of Ginga itself post an [issue](https://github.com/telemidia/ginga/issues) or send a message to info@telemidia.puc-rio.br.

 ## Development